solfang/solfang.github.io/_posts/2021-01-27-msn-review.md

 layout: post
 title: Morphing and Sampling Network for Dense Point Cloud Completion - A Review
 published: true
-tags: todo
+tags: computer vision
 ---

 In this post, we will review the paper [Morphing and Sampling Network for Dense Point Cloud Completion](https://ojs.aaai.org/index.php/AAAI/article/view/6827) presented by Liu et al. at the AAAI 2020 in New York.
-We will take a quick look at the motivation behind point cloud completion and previous approaches and then take a look at the network architecture and view the experiments conducted on the network.
+We will take a quick look at the motivation behind point cloud completion and previous approaches and then dive into the network architecture and review the experiments conducted on the network.
 To close off I present a conclusion and my view on the paper.

 The code for this paper is available under [https://github.com/Colin97/MSN-Point-Cloud-Completion]().